chunjuihsu/k-pop-merch-buying-solution/README.md

 ## 💡 The Solution

-This tool offers two key features to solve the problems above:
+The solution offers two key features to solve the problems above:

 - ✅ **One-click product assignment**: Match available products to customer preferences optimally.
 - 📊 **Purchase probability estimation**: Estimate the probability that buying one more mystery box will improve total customer satisfaction.